| Title: | Small Area Estimation Using Model-Assisted Projection Method |

 last completed education

-A data frame with 66.245 rows and 11 variables with 38 domains.
+A data frame with 66.245 rows and 11 variables.

 Primary Sampling Unit